• Skip to primary navigation

 Turn Off:

-• When testing is over turn off the semiconductor tester to save battery life.
+• After finish turn OFF the tester to save battery.

 Conclusion: